paralin/modernc-sqlite/HACKING.md

 happy.

-Since 2024-03-12 it should be no more necessary to manually tag releases at alle as the repo is now set to be tagged automatically.
+Since 2024-03-12 it should be no more necessary to manually tag releases at all as the repo is now set to be tagged automatically.